 WNYIL Inc. has designated Tina Brown as the Chief Human Resource and Compliance Officer (CHRCO).
-The CHRCO reports directly to the CEO and is accountable to the Board of Directors.
-This individual is responsible for overall implementation and operation of the Corporate Compliance Plan.
+The CHRCO reports directly to the CEO and has direct access to the Board of Directors.
+This individual is responsible for overall implementation and operation of the Corporate Compliance Plan and ensuring that WNYIL's compliance program is well-integrated into the Agency's operations.
 The CHRCO shall be responsible for ensuring that:

 - a.
-Standards and manuals are reviewed and updated as necessary, - b.
-Employee and vendor screening mechanisms are in place and are operating properly, - c.
-Employees are receiving adequate education and training and that such education and training are documented,
+Standards and manuals are reviewed and updated as annually or more often as necessary - b.
+Employee and vendor screening mechanisms are in place and are operating properly - c.
+Employees are receiving adequate education and training and that such education and training are documented - d.
+Audit procedures are implemented in accordance with WNYIL Inc.'s audit policies - e.
+Employee complaints and other concerns regarding compliance are promptly investigated

-- d.
-Audit procedures are implemented in accordance with WNYIL Inc.'s audit policies, - e.
-Employee complaints and other concerns regarding compliance are promptly investigated, and - f.
-Adequate steps are taken to correct any identified problems and prevent the recurrence of such problems. - g.
-Serve as the Chair of the Corporate Compliance Committee. - h.
-Update and report progress to the Corporate Compliance Committee at its regular meetings. - i.
+- f.
+Adequate steps are taken to correct any identified problems and prevent the recurrence of such problems - g.
+Serve as the Chair of the Corporate Compliance Committee - h.
+Update and report progress to the Corporate Compliance Committee at its regular meetings - i.
+Ensure the completion of the annual compliance effectiveness review and its review by the Compliance Committee - j.
 Report to the Board: The CHRCO will report in writing at least annually to WNYIL Inc.'s Board of Directors on the status of compliance within WNYIL Inc., and at other times as appropriate.
-This report shall include the results of any recommendations resulting from the audit work plans conducted during the prior year, and any other information requested by the Board.
+This report shall include the results of any recommendations resulting from the audit work plans conducted during the prior year, updated compliance work plan for the current year and any other information requested by the Board.